 - Travel Accumulation (%): This counter measures the total "distance" (in %) travelled by the actuator since commissioning.
 It functions similarly to an odometer (or milometer) in a car, providing a cumulative measure of the actuator's movement. - Cycle Counter: This counter keeps track of the number of valve cycles.
-One cycle is counted as direction inversion of the stem with minimum amplitude equal to deadband. - System On Time (min): This counter records the total time (in minutes) during which the device was "ON" since commissioning.
+One cycle is counted as up and down travel of the stem. - System On Time (min): This counter records the total time (in minutes) during which the device was "ON" since commissioning. - PST OK Counter: Provides the total count of successful Partial Stroke Tests since commissioning. - PST KO Counter: Provides the total count of unsuccessful Partial Stroke Tests since commissioning.